Q: What should I wear on the trip?

 Q: Can I bring alcohol to the rafting base?

-A: No we do not allow you to BYO alcohol to the rafting base.
-Anyone who has consumed alcohol or any form of narcotics prior to departure will not be allowed on the rafting trip and will forfeit any refunds.
+A: Anyone who has consumed alcohol or any form of narcotics prior to departure will not be allowed on the rafting trip and will forfeit any refunds.
 We also recommend avoiding heavy drinking the night before the trip.
 We suggest stag groups plan their night of partying for after the rafting trip rather than the evening before.
-We do have a full service bar at our rafting base for you to purchase alcoholic drinks after the rafting trip.
+Clients are welcome to bring their own alcohol to the rafting resort to consume in moderation after the trip.

 Q: Can I smoke at the rafting base?

 A: The rafting base is a shared facility where adults and children come to have fun and relax.
 We ask that you respect others on the trip and if you must smoke then move away into the car park area and dispose of your cigarette butts respectfully.
 Any other illegal drugs will not be tolerated.

 Q: What is the itinerary for the trip?